larry-herz/tf_module-helper/README.md

 * Create a .gitignore file with basic content in the `<modulename>` directory.
 * Create a `template` folder in the `<modulename>` directory.
 * Create a skeleton `<modulename>.tf` file in the `template` directory.
-* Create a `AWS-providers.txt` file in the `template` directory, if the module name begins with AWS.
+* Create a `aws-providers.txt`, or `azurerm-providers.txt` file in the `template` directory, if the module name begins with aws or azurerm.
 (The contend of this file is needed for initial manual testing.)

 ## What this program does not do